St Osburg's Church, Coventry: Parish

-The Benedictines from Downside served the parish until 1992, when it was handed over to the Archdiocese of Birmingham.
+The Benedictines from Downside served the parish until 1926, when it passed to the monks of Douai Abbey before being handed over to the Archdiocese of Birmingham in 1992.
 In 2008, the Apostles of Jesus were invited by the archdiocese to serve the church and the nearby parishes.
 Priests from the Apostles of Jesus also administer St Elizabeth's Church and Saints Mary and Benedict's Church in the city.

 Saints Mary and Benedict's Church was also founded by the English Benedictine Congregation.
 Its foundation stone was laid on 9 February 1893 and it was opened on 21 November 1893.
 It was opened by Cardinal Herbert Vaughan.

 St Elizabeth's Church was designed by Harrison & Cox.
 It opened in 1912, and reconsecrated in 1962.

 There are two Sunday Masses held in St Osburg's Church: Saturday 5:30pm and Sunday 11.30am.
 Saints Mary and Benedict's Church has its Sunday Masses at 9.30am and 11.30am and St Elizabeth's Church has its Sunday Masses at 9am and 11:15am.